magiccoder815/eBay-Sports-Undervalued/README.md

 # Auto Daily Update Implementation

--   Extract ebay-sports-undervalued.zip file.
+-   Extract ebay-sports-undervalued.zip file in C:\.
 -   Press Win + R, type taskschd.msc, and press Enter.
 -   In the Task Scheduler, click "Create Basic Task" (on the right panel).
 -   Name the Task: Enter a name like "eBay Undervalued Cards" and click Next.
 -   Trigger (When to Run): Select Daily and click Next.
--   Start Date & Time: Choose a start date and time (e.g., every day at 00:05 AM) and click Next.
+-   Start Date & Time: Choose a start date and time (e.g., every day at 02:00 AM) and click Next.
 -   Action (What to Run): Select "Start a Program" and click Next.
 -   Click Browse and select undervalued_cards.exe. (e.g. C:\ebay-sports-undervalued\undervalued_cards.exe)
 -   Click Next, then Finish.